Monday, February 29, 2016

 • As delegate to the radical government elected a year later, he votes the death of the king.

-• When fighting in the war against Austria he is captured, and is among the prisoners exchanged for the king's young daughter.
+• He fights against Austria, is captured and is among the prisoners exchanged for Louis's young daughter.

 • He becomes sub-prefect of Sainte-Menehould.